Mthee01/slipsafe/replit.md

 - **OCR Pipeline**: Processes uploaded receipts (JPEG/PNG/PDF) using Tesseract.js for text extraction.
 Employs enhanced regex and heuristics to extract merchant, date, and total, with robust date normalization and validation.
 Computes return/warranty deadlines and generates an SHA256 hash for deduplication.
 - **Claim System**: Generates JWT tokens with 90-day expiration for claims, uses 6-digit random PINs for verification, and QR codes encoding verification URLs.
 - **Security**: Session-based authentication with `passport-local`, rate limiting on authentication endpoints, and 1-hour expiring, single-use password reset tokens.
 Generic API responses prevent user enumeration.
+- **Email Verification**: Registration requires email verification before login.
+Verification tokens expire after 24 hours.
+Welcome email sent after verification (includes username only, NOT password for security).
+Resend verification option available on login page and registration-success page.
-- **Email System**: Integrates with Resend for professional HTML email delivery for account recovery (forgot username/password), featuring SlipSafe branding and security measures like rate limiting and token expiration.
+- **Email System**: Integrates with Resend for professional HTML email delivery for email verification, welcome confirmation, and account recovery (forgot username/password), featuring SlipSafe branding and security measures like rate limiting and token expiration.
 - **Context Switching**: Business accounts can toggle between personal and business modes to manage receipts separately, with the active context persisting across sessions.
+The sidebar displays the business name prominently when in business mode, and the user's full name in personal mode.
 - **Tax & Reports**: Comprehensive reporting system (`/api/reports`) for business users with tax/VAT summaries, expense categorization by category and vendor, monthly trends with visual charts (Recharts), and CSV export functionality.

 **Data Storage**:
 - **Database**: PostgreSQL, primarily via Neon serverless driver with Drizzle ORM, for persistent storage of users, purchases, and settings.
-- **Schema**: Includes `users` and `purchases` tables, with hash-based deduplication for receipts.
+- **Schema**: Includes `users` table (with fullName, username, phone, email, accountType fields), `business_profiles` table (for business-specific info like businessName, taxId, vatNumber), and `purchases` tables with hash-based deduplication for receipts.
+Registration requires both fullName and username as mandatory fields.

 ## External Dependencies